oddjones/BP-coding-exercise-REACT-storybook/README.md

     * Below 375px screen width render for older phones - I'd add another media query and do some fixing.
 3. Install and configure more add-ins to Storybook - a built in responsive viewer, code lifting and documentation as well as the infamous "knobs" addon which allows you to play with all the settings of a component in its standalone state.
 4. Sort the processes by priority - or maybe offer a "drag and drop" facility to change priority by moving processes up and down the list
+5. Interactions - I'd take some time to finesse the way the UI moves - at the moment it's all "on or off" - I'd like to add some subtle transformations and interactions to bring a little "joy" to it.
 4. Rethink the popup menu - I used a spectre.css tool to render this, which makes use of CSS transforms only, meaning I had no hook to attach a click or close event to - so I had to rely on a 4 second setTimeout to change the rating widget back to the list - this works in the most part but can give unpredictable results on mobile and if the user re-opens the list or stays overlong on the rating panel.
 4. Fix the linting warnings - there are some basic Javascript things (`Expected '!==' and instead saw '!='`, unused variables, duplicate props) that need hoovering up.
 5. Testing - Storybook implements the Jest testing framework by default - and addins can be implemented to set rendered results within the Storybook UI as "snapshot" tests for automation testing purposes.